 Did you know the federal agencies charged with managing our public lands permit livestock grazing in desert ecosystems?

 In Arizona, for instance, where the predominant ecosystem is desert, more than 87% percent of the 14.2 million acres managed by the U.S. Department of the Interior’s Bureau of Land Management (BLM) are permitted for livestock grazing, while the U.S. Department of Agriculture’s Forest Service permits grazing on more than 67% of the 11.2 million acres they manage in the state’s national forests.
-(Arizona’s Tonto, Prescott and Coronado National Forests include millions of acres of hot Sonoran Desert.)
+Arizona’s Tonto, Prescott and Coronado National Forests include hundreds of thousands of acres of hot Sonoran Desert.
+On the Tonto National Forest, for example, there are 791,284 acres of Sonoran Desert.

 Almost all of these public lands ranching operations graze cattle, which require significant amounts of vegetation and surface water to survive.
 Since deserts receive less than 10 inches of rain per year, it’s obvious that permitting livestock grazing in the desert is a dumb idea.
 In 1991 the U.S. Congress’s Government Accountability Office (GAO) agreed when it issued a report (RCED-92-12) that analyzed the BLM’s permitting of livestock grazing in the desert.
 The GAO concluded that, “the lands we visited provided enough evidence of the high environmental risk and low economic benefit associated with livestock grazing in America’s hot deserts for us to conclude that the program as currently conducted merits reconsideration.”